ngs-course/ngs-course.github.io/Course_Materials/visualization/tutorial/000_example.md

 or you can also use the link in your Desktop.

-Downolad a referece genome
+Download a reference genome
 --------------------------------------------------------------------------------

-By default, IGV loads Human hg18 assembly.
-However, we must work with the **same assembly used to mapped our reads**, in this case Human hg19.
+By default, IGV loads Human hg18 and hg19 assemblies.
+Bear in mind that we must work with the **same assembly used to mapped our reads**, in this case Human hg19.
-Genome assemblies for several species can be dowloaded using IGV:
+Genome assemblies for several species can be downloaded using IGV.
+To explore the list of available genomes:

 - Go to ``Genomes`` --> ``Load Genome From Server...``

-Select **Human hg19**
+In this practical we are using **Human hg19**

 Loading and browsing files
 --------------------------------------------------------------------------------